KilianDvs/datefr/readme.md

 - Extract all dates from a given string, formatting them to the main French format
 - Convert a date string that the default Date constructor couldn't parse to a JS Date object
 - Calculate the time between two dates
+- Compare dates
+- GEt max and min dates in arrays

 ## Installation